org-LOG795/proxy_cache_aws/.github/pull_request_template.md

 ## Final Checklist before Merging
 Please ensure that the following items are checked before merging the pull request.

-- [ ] The changes have been reviewed and approved by at least one reviewer.
+- [ ] The changes have been reviewed and approved by all reviewers.
-- [ ] The code has been tested thoroughly and passes all tests.
+- [ ] The unit testing check github action passed successfully.
 - [ ] The documentation has been updated to reflect the changes.
-- [ ] The branch is up to date with the base branch.
 - [ ] The image_version file has been updated